DreamCloud Mattress Review

 - Sleeping on your back and stomach – The combination of pressure-relieving foam and supportive wrapped coils makes this mattress perfect for back and stomach sleepers.

-- A luxury feel at a reasonable price – The use of plush memory foam, hand tufted Cashmere and other highest quality materials in the construction of the DreamCloud gives it a luxurious feel at a price that is closer to that of a non-luxury hybrid mattress with a much smaller thickness and cheaper, artificial materials.
+- A luxury feel at a reasonable price – The use of plush memory foam, Cashmere and other highest quality materials in the construction of the DreamCloud gives it a luxurious feel at a price that is closer to that of a non-luxury hybrid mattress with a much smaller thickness and cheaper, artificial materials.

 - Sharing your bed – The individually wrapped coils are excellent at isolating and controlling motion, which makes the DreamCloud an ideal choice for couples with different sleeping habits.

-- Mattress that sleeps cool – The DreamCloud does a good job of sleeping cool due to the gel infused foam top layer as well as the innerspring coil layer which by design provides good airflow and discourages heat retention.
+- Mattress that sleeps cool – The DreamCloud does a good job of sleeping cool due to the gel infused foam layer as well as the innerspring coil layer which by design provides good airflow and discourages heat retention.

 You might not like the DreamCloud Mattress if: